-- Reviewed management's procedures and policies relating to provision for obsolete inventories. - Reviewed age analysis of the Company's inventory and ensured that the value of obsolete and soiled inventory were adequately written down. - Reviewed and take note for action, all observations noted during the inventory physical count that could likely affect the impairment calculation of obsolete inventory. - Reviewed and challenged the reasonableness of key management's assumptions used for the impairment based on our knowledge of the business and industry.
+- Reviewed management's procedures and policies relating to allowance for obsolete inventories. - Reviewed age analysis of the Company's inventory and ensured that the value of obsolete and soiled inventory were adequately written down. - Reviewed and take note for action, all observations noted during the inventory physical count that could likely affect the allowance calculation of obsolete inventory. - Reviewed and challenged the reasonableness of key management's assumptions used for the impairment d) Impairment of trade receivables - Expected Credit Loss (ECL) assessment on financial assets.